 Coarctication of the Aorta

-- Type I defects involves narrowing in a segment of aorta adjacent to the ductus arteriosus insertion point.
+- Type I defects—involve narrowing in a segment of aorta adjacent to the ductus arteriosus insertion point

-- Type II defects refer to narrowing in the same area as in type I in combination with hypoplasia of the aorta in the area between the ductus arteriosus and left subclavian artery.
+- Type II defects—narrowing in the same area as in Type I, in combination with hypoplasia of the aorta in the area between the ductus arteriosus and left subclavian artery.

-- Type III defects are the most extreme form and involve a severe hypoplasia of a large portion of the aortic arch, typically between the left carotid artery and left subclavian artery.
+- Type III defects—the most extreme form and involve a severe hypoplasia of a large portion of the aortic arch, typically between the left carotid artery and left subclavian artery.

-- Management of this lesion depends on location of coarctication and presence of associated cardiac anomalies.
-Early surgery is recommended for patients with uncomplicated coarctication and variation in systolic pressure between arms and legs of 20 mmHg.
+Management of this lesion depends on location and presence of associated cardiac anomalies.
+Early surgery is recommended for patients with uncomplicated coarctation and variation in systolic pressure between arms and legs of 20 mmHg.
 Medicinal therapy with diuretics and digitoxin helps to stabilize patients before surgical correction.
 The administration of prostaglandin E1 aims to maintain a patent ductus arteriosus.
 Mechanical ventilation and inotropic support are provided in the sickest infants.

 The initial approach to coarctation utilizing open-heart surgery techniques was resection with primary end-to-end anastomosis, first reported in 1945, which was technically difficult and carried a high risk of re-intervention.
 This procedure was followed by a prosthetic patch aortoplasty, which showed later aneurysm development, prosthetic interposition grafts, and subclavian flap aortoplasty.
 The latter gained wide acceptance, but occurred with restenosis.
 Recently, an extended end-to-end anastomosis has become a popular surgical approach.
 In this process the patent ductus arteriosus is divided and its aortic end is removed with the constricted section of the aorta.
 The pulmonary end is ligated, whereas the ductal remnant is used to anastomose both ends of the aorta on either side of the coarctation.